This Is Us (EP): Songs

 This Is Us contains seven tracks chosen by the members in order to show BtoB's self-confidence without adding or subtracting the album's name.
 According to BtoB, the album is an album where listeners can feel the unchanging appearance of BtoB and raw BtoB that crosses the spectrum of the genre, from the tropical sound dance song, "Call Me" to the electronic pop genre, "The Feeling".
 All members participated in writing and composing the album.

 "The Feeling" is a pre-release song.
 It is an electronic pop-style song that begins with a mysterious ambience and a synthesizer that contains the feelings of love and emotions of a young men and women falling in love and summer.
 It is described as it allows listerners's to feel the soundscape that is richer than before by adding electronic sound to acoustic sound.
 Members Minhyuk and Peniel participated in the songwriting, and member Ilhoon, along with composers Vincenzo, Any Masingga, and Fuxxy, participated in the writing and composition of the song.

-The title track, "Only One For Me" was composed and produced by the member Hyunsik and Minhyuk, Peniel and Ilhoon participated in the lyrics,The lyrics expressing "I miss you very much.
+The title track, "Only One For Me" was composed and produced by the members Hyunsik and Minhyuk, Peniel and Ilhoon participated in the lyrics, the lyrics expressing "I miss you very much.
 No matter how I think about it, I still can't live without you."
 It is a song about a man who will regret his life if he can't hold onto the person he missed It is a song that sang the heart of the song.
 Through the coolness that flows throughout the song, the earnest confession and innocence were unduly and plainly.
 The song was described as "a cool confession song that shows, This is BTOB".
 The song started with Changsub's vocal and then speeds up with Ilhoon's rap, and then leads to the chorus from Hyunsik and Eunkwang, and the chorus is 'I can’t live without you, You’re the only one I need'.